 How is coaching different than therapy?

-Psychotherapy is a long-term process during which a client works with a healthcare professional to resolve problematic beliefs and behaviors.
+Technically speaking, psychotherapy is a long-term process during which a client works with a healthcare professional to resolve problematic beliefs and behaviors.
 Therapists typically focus on past traumas in order to help you work through painful emotions.
 In life coaching, a client works with a coach to clarify goals and identify problematic behaviors in order to create an action plan for success.
 In a nutshell, therapists focus on the past and the why, while coaches focus on the now and the how.

 How exactly does coaching work?
 Do you have an office or something?

-Coaching is typically done over the phone or via Skype because it allows for greater efficiency, convenience and confidentiality.
+Coaching is typically done over the phone or via Skype because it allows for greater efficiency, convenience, and confidentiality.
 Additionally, it’s been shown that coaching can be more effective when clients have the freedom to express themselves in the privacy of their own space.
 Many of my clients don’t live anywhere near me.
 That being said, I find that face-to-face coaching is just as helpful, and can actually be a lot of fun.
-If you live in the New Orleans area, and you’d like to work with me in person, just email me at [email protected] and let me know that you’re in the Big Easy.
+If you live in the New Orleans area, and you’d like to meet with me in person, just email me at [email protected] and let me know that you’re in the Big Easy.

 Will life coaching help me?